 Use a rental car for business or pleasure, and you’ll enjoy the expected conveniences of modern personal transportation: automatic headlamps, power accessories, a navigation system and connectivity.
 The last feature, though, should never be taken for granted: When you link your mobile device, your information may be stored and read by others long after you have returned the vehicle.
 When traveling for business and working from the road, this is a valid concern.

 Connect your smartphone with Bluetooth or to a USB port and your rental car will begin reading and storing your information.
 Text messages, your phone call logs, and even the places you have visited may be viewed by others unless you delete that information before returning your car.
-Even then, there is a risk that certain facts may stay behind.
-Keep your information protected in your rental car with these simple precautions:
+Even then, according to Northside car hire, there is a risk that certain facts may stay behind.
+This is why they recommend that you keep your information protected in your rental car with these simple precautions:

 - Avoid using Bluetooth.
 Long before other data services emerged, Bluetooth became the de facto way for people to connect their phones with their cars.
 Bluetooth streaming enables ease of syncing by using radio waves to achieve that connection.
 The trouble is, Bluetooth transfers your phonebook data and calling lists to the car, information that is subject to hacking.